 - Helps to select a road and evaluate it for safety.

-- Lends participating groups safety vests, traffic safety signs and devices.
+- Lends participating groups safety vests and traffic safety signs.

 - Provides plastic trash bags and safety training materials.

 - Picks up filled trash bags and removes any large, heavy or hazardous materials.

 - Erects two signs at the adopted road site recognizing the group for its efforts.

 How does the landscape maintenance program work?